poaqua/basic-link-website/README.md

 <h1 align="center">Hi 👋, I'm Emir.</h1>
 <h3 align="center">I was bored and i made this site.</h3>

+- 📜 This website actually a project that arose as a result of a challenge with myself.
+If you wanna edit this site for yourself, don't stop just fork this.

 - 👨‍💻 All of my projects are available at [poaqua.xyz](poaqua.xyz)

 - 📫 How to reach me **emirylmz344@gmail.com**